Talent-Index/setiMVP/README.md

 ## Overview

-Seti is a sophisticated prediction market platform that enables users to create, trade, and participate in prediction markets for real-world events.
+seti is a sophisticated prediction market platform that enables users to create, trade, and participate in prediction markets for real-world events.
 Built on the Sui blockchain, it provides a secure, transparent, and efficient environment for market participants to express their views on future outcomes.

 ## Core Features